 We accept more than one application from the same organisation.
-However, you would need to show a link to preventing crime and a clear link to one or more of the Police and Crime Commissioners priorities – more information is provided in the application pack.
+However, you would need to show a link to preventing crime and a clear link to one or more of the Police and Crime Commissioner's priorities.

 Yes, you can apply for funding under the ‘Older but not overlooked’ priority, as well as for any other priority.